 Research has linked proximity to them with childhood leukemia, brain cancer and melanoma (Merzenich , Ha , Hallberg , Hocking .

 Adverse health effects in humans of the kinds already reported worldwide such as headaches, sleep disruption, impairment of short-term memory, etc. - whilst maybe not life-threatening in themselves, do nevertheless have a debilitating effect that undoubtedly affects general well-being, and which in the case of some children could well undermine their neurological and academic development, as is already evident from experience in the case of a number of infant/junior schools at which a GSM Base-station is located."
 Dr. Gerard Hyland, Biophysics, University of Warwick, 2 times Nobel Prize contender

-What is the difference of the networks 2G, 3G and 4G?
+What is the difference between the different networks (2G, 3G and 4G)?

 The main difference between the older and more widespread mobile networks 2G (GSM900MHz, GSM1800MHz) and most recent 3G networks (UMTS 2100MHz) and 4G (1800MHz) is that the latter provide much higher data rates (the transmission frequencies and names differ from country to country).

 This means that when we have 3G or 4G signal, you can surf the Internet, download videos etc with much higher speeds.